likicv/usysml-test-cases/README.md

 This document is a “living document” that is being developed and maintained by the uSysML team.
-Henceforth the test cases derived from this work will be referd to as “uSysML Test Cases”.
+Henceforth the test cases derived from this work will be referred to as “uSysML Test Cases”.

 # Understanding uSysML Test Cases